great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_connect_to_data.md

 :::

-In Step 1: Setup, we created a Data Context.
+In Step 1: Setup, we created a <TechnicalTag relative="../" tag="data_context" text="Data Context" />.
 Now that we have that Data Context, you'll want to connect to your actual data.
-In Great Expectations, Datasources simplify these connections by managing and providing a consistent, cross-platform API for referencing data.
+In Great Expectations, <TechnicalTag relative="../" tag="datasource" text="Datasources" /> simplify these connections by managing and providing a consistent, cross-platform API for referencing data.

 ### Create a Datasource with the CLI
 Let's create and configure your first Datasource: a connection to the data directory we've provided in the repo.
 This could also be a database connection, but because our tutorial data consists of .CSV files we're just using a simple file store.

-Start by running the following command from your `ge_tutorials` directory:
+Start by using the <TechnicalTag relative="../" tag="cli" text="CLI" /> to run the following command from your `ge_tutorials` directory:

 ````console
 great_expectations datasource new